mcbarinov/spacenote/docs/architecture/backend.md

 ## Architecture Patterns

-### Concept-Based Organization
+### Feature-Based Organization
-Each domain concept has its own module containing:
+Each domain feature has its own module containing:
-- **Models**: Pydantic models for data structures
+- **Domain Models**: Core business entities with ObjectId references
+- **View Models**: API representations with human-readable identifiers (for features that need them)
 - **Service**: Business logic and database operations
 - **Utilities**: Pure functions for stateless operations

+Models are organized as:
+- Features with ObjectId (user, space, note, comment) have both domain and view models in `models.py`
+- Features without ObjectId (field, filter) only have domain models with OpenAPI documentation
+- Request/Response models are defined locally in router files for better locality

 ### Core Class - Central Orchestrator
 Manages service lifecycle, database connections, configuration, and application startup/shutdown.